E Lydian Scale

 How is E Lydian different from E major?

 E Lydian has a raised 4th (A♯) while E major has a perfect 4th (A).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of E Lydian?

 B major.
-E Lydian uses the same notes as B major, but starts on its fourth degree (E).
+E Lydian uses the same notes as B major, but starts on its 4th degree (E).

 Summary: E Lydian Scale